-- Common Name
+- Scientific Name

 Pronunciation: lep-toh-nick-ter-is ni-val-is

-Mexican long-nosed bats synchronize their arrival in Texas with the summer blooming cycle of agave plants on which they rely for pollen and nectar.
+Mexican Long-nosed Bats synchronize their arrival in Texas with the summer blooming cycle of agave plants on which they rely for pollen and nectar.
 In Mexico, they also eat the nectar, pollen, and fruit of giant columnar cacti.
 Like hummingbirds, they hover in front of plants and insert their long noses and tongues deep into the flowers to sip nectar.

 In Texas, Mexican Long-nosed Bats occur in agave and desert-scrub woodlands at elevations of 4,900 to 7,500 feet.
 They are seldom found far from the agaves and cacti upon which they depend.
 These bats are found north of the U.S. border only from June to August.
 They roost in caves, abandoned mines, and cliff-face cavities in groups ranging from a few to several thousand.
 Many appear to make relatively long seasonal migrations and remain active in warm climates year-round.
 These bats are seldom seen except at night at hummingbird feeders.